appcontainers/debian/readme.md

     rm -f /etc/localtime && \
     ln -s /usr/share/zoneinfo/America/New_York /etc/localtime

-##Remove Time Zone Data Other than America##

-This can be undone via: wget 'ftp://elsie.nci.nih.gov/pub/tzdata*.tar.gz'

-    for x in `ls /usr/share/zoneinfo|grep -v America`; do rm -fr $x;done;

-##Remove redundant GCC##

-gcc-4.8-base and gcc-4.9.base were installed by default, so remove the older one If this causes any issues, it can be readded by apt-get install gcc-4.8-base

-    echo 'Yes, do as I say!' | apt-get --force-yes remove gcc-4.8-base;
-    apt-get purge gcc-4.8-base

 ##Turn off IPV6##
     echo "net.ipv6.conf.all.disable_ipv6=1" > /etc/sysctl.d/disableipv6.conf && \
     echo "net.ipv6.conf.all.disable_ipv6 = 1" >> /etc/sysctl.conf && \